azureleaf/dorm-management-app/README.md

 1. Accounting
   - Show payment history tables
   - Billing to each boarder: Monthly boarding fee, penalty fines, reward for dorm tasks
-  - Register if the electronic payment was successful or not
+  - Register if the electronic payment was successful or not.
+1. Show the latest info of the dorm
+  - Follow-ups
+  - Dorm events scheduling
+  - Show "bad boarders" who didn't pay on schedule or those who didn't do the assigned dorm chores
+1. Show the records on the events in the past
+  - Minutes of the meeting
+  -
 1. Write w/ Vue.js instead of Blade
 1. Login feature: Session Management, Middlewares
   - With E-mail & Password